ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 * `ComponentPort.allowed_type` stores canonical `TypeId` string.
 * `ComponentPort.schema` stores schema reference or inline schema identifier.
 * `Port<Any>` is represented by reserved type ID: `core/Any@1`.
+* core/Any@1 is a mandatory built-in registry entry present in every graph scope.

 Semantics: